Syncronize Revit to Blender. Seamlessly.

 Without BlenderSync Set up.
 Model changes.
 Start over.

-Every update costs you your scene.
-Blender becomes a presentation tool you pull out at milestones, not a design tool you work with every day.
+Every update disrupts your scene, and Blender becomes a presentation tool you pull out at milestones, not a design tool you work with every day.

 With BlenderSync Set up once.
 Keep going.